Andrea/Presentations/2017-12-lambdup/slides/slides/index.md

 ---

 > Almost always the people who achieve these fundamental inventions of a new paradigm have been either very young or very new to the field whose paradigm they change .

-Kuhn, Thomas S..
-The Structure of Scientific Revolutions: 50th Anniversary Edition (p.
-90).
-University of Chicago Press.
-Kindle Edition.
+<small>Kuhn, Thomas S..
+The Structure of Scientific Revolutions. </small>

-' 1) paradigms are about a complete set of fuzyly defined but large beliefs ' 2) it is possible to have more than one programming paradigm in your brain ' 3) in kuhns paradigms QUOTE above
+' 1) paradigms are about a complete set of fuzzyly defined but large beliefs ' 2) it is possible to have more than one programming paradigm in your brain ' 3) in kuhns paradigms QUOTE above